Computability of Data-Word Transductions over Different Data Domains: Oligomorphic data

-Using the previous lemma (see Appendix~\ref{sec:bezout} for the proof), we can change the alignment by $d$ using only a polynomial number of times each loop (at most $(\rn(4k+2)|Q|^2L)^3$ for each loop).
+Using this lemma, we can change the alignment by $d$ using only a polynomial number of times each loop (at most $(\rn(4k+2)|Q|^2L)^3$ for each loop).
 Since the runs are small, the misalignment is also small (at most $(l+1)\rn(4k+2)|Q|^2L$) and we only need to repeat this operation a polynomial number of times.
-Finally since we have chosen automorphisms that preserve $a_1,a_2$, we are sure to obtain a mismatch. \qedhere
+Finally since we have chosen automorphisms that preserve $a_1,a_2$, we are sure to obtain a mismatch.